Sunderland manager Jack Ross reacts to decision to sack Didier Ndong

 "It is difficult for me to comment in detail because I'm sure matters with Djilobodji and Ndong will take time to resolve completely but it is a statement of intent in terms of how we want to progress the club and take it forward."

-Papy Djilobodji was served notice after he returned and then subsequently failed a fitness test.
+Papy Djilobodji was served notice after he returned and then subsequently failed a fitness test, Ndong didn't get that far.

 When asked whether Ndong underwent a fitness test, Ross added: "No. The situation had developed far beyond that.